Accident Attorneys Serving the California Area

 If your burn injuries resulted from someone else’s negligence, either in the context of a motor vehicle collision or an accident on property, you may be able to sue the negligent individual or entity for your damages.
 Establishing negligence requires you to prove by a preponderance of the evidence that the defendant was obliged to act with a certain standard of care, breached that obligation, and caused your injuries and damages.

 In a premises liability case, you will also need to prove notice, which means that the defendant knew or should have known about the dangerous condition that caused your injuries.
 For example, if the landlord of your apartment failed to properly maintain the wiring in your building over a period of years, resulting in an electrical fire, this is likely to be viewed as evidence of constructive notice.
 The longer that the dangerous condition that caused your burn injuries existed, the more likely it is that a court would find constructive notice.

-If you have suffered serious burns, you should retain an experienced Sacramento burn injury attorney.
+If you have suffered serious burns, you should retain an experienced Folsom personal injury lawyer.
 Travis G. Black formerly worked in the insurance industry and understands how adjustors may perceive your claim.
 Our Folsom firm offers perceptive legal counsel and works hard on behalf of our clients.
 Contact us online or call Travis G. Black & Associates at 916-962-2896 for a free consultation if you need a car accident attorney or representation in another personal injury claim.